 The immigration hall is located on the ground floor of the terminal.
 Separate queues are provided for international passengers (Foreigners) and Singapore citizens and residents (Singaporeans).

-• Foreigners are required to complete an immigration card before proceeding to immigration
+• Foreigners are reminded to complete their SG Arrival Card before proceeding to immigration

 • Singaporeans are welcome to use the Enhanced Immigration Automated Clearance System (EIACS) to clear immigration

 After immigration, all passengers are required to collect their baggage from the baggage claim hall before proceeding to customs for clearance.

 With an amazing concentration of sights, sounds, tastes, cultures and attractions all packed into our small, user-friendly island city, cruise passengers can easily personalise their visit around whatever they love to do, and at their own pace in Singapore.
 You can plan your agenda and make an itinerary easily online at www.visitsingapore.com.